How many credits do I need to complete my degree?

 3. Possibly the most important reason is so that you have an audience to play for.
 No one likes to play to an empty hall.
 It is so important to be there in the audience to support your friends and colleagues, to give them feedback and to be a part of the chamber music community.

-1. Doing a chamber piece in the Early Music Department.
-The Early Music folks offer small ensembles on period instruments.
+The Historical Performance Department offer small ensembles on period instruments.
 They are happy to have students come and try out baroque or renaissance instruments and play in a trio sonata or similar piece.
-One need only get in touch with them—cellist John Moran or violinist Risa Browder or the Director of the Early Music program Mark Cudek.
+One need only get in touch with them—cellist John Moran or violinist Risa Browder.

 What is the Honors Ensemble program?